OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 ![In a box](./docimages/in.a.box.jpg "In a box")

 The Raspberry PI generates its own WiFi hotspot (with `hostapd`, see [here](./README.md#note-access-point-and-internet-access)), and it can be driven remotely through `ssh`, I used an Android phone for that, to start and stop the Multiplexer, also to shutdown the Raspberry PI (see [here](./README.md#remote-access) for details).
-Even the admin web console works fine in thsi configuration.
+Even the admin web console works fine in this configuration.

 The properties files used with `mux.sh` just looks like this:
 ```properties